St James' Church, Porto: Churchyard

-There is some historic record of an early cemetery for Protestants in Porto, but this was suppressed by the Inquisition by at least 1719, and no evidence of it remains, nor any certainty of its exact location.
+There is some historic record of an early cemetery for Protestants in Oporto, but this was suppressed by the Inquisition by at least 1719, and no evidence of it remains, nor any certainty of its exact location.
 From 1719, decent burials were denied to 'heretics', and Protestant burials had to be carried out at low tide on the shore of the River Douro.
 The insult was intentional: Portuguese burial tradition at the time was within church buildings and burial in the open air was regarded as degrading.
-By the late 18th-century the attitude of the Portuguese authorities had moderated sufficiently to allow the British merchants to acquire land for a cemetery.
+By the late 18th century the attitude of the Portuguese authorities had moderated sufficiently to allow the British merchants to acquire land for a cemetery.
 It took some time for land to be identified and then acquired, but it eventually took place in 1787.
 The first recorded burial was in 1788.
 The first gravestone was erected in 1798, on the grave of Thomas Stafford, the father of the then chaplain, Conway Stafford.
 By this time there had been over a hundred burials.
 A wall was erected around the churchyard, some years before the church itself was built.

 By at least 1814, a mortuary (referred to as the 'Deposit House') had been established in the churchyard.
 When the church was enlarged in 1866 the mortuary was demolished and relocated.
 Coloured windows were installed in 1935, out of the glass removed from the church.

 The centrepiece of the churchyard is a memorial, in the form of an urn, to the Consul, John Whitehead, who died in 1802, although the memorial was not erected until 1820.
 It had been Whitehead who had been instrumental in securing the churchyard for the British community.
 Adjacent to the Whitehead memorial are 11 war graves from the Second World War.
-There is a war memorial in the churchyard, located outside the west door to the church, which commemorates those who fought from the British community during both wars.
+There is a war memorial in the churchyard, located outside the west door to the church, which commemorates those who fought from the British community during both world wars.

-Notable burials include Charles Birdwood, Vice-Consul, Oporto (d 1957), John Delaforce CBE, port wine producer (for Delaforce, acquired by Taylor Fladgate in 2001) and historian of the Porto British community (1908-93), and Alfred Wilby Tait, Baron de Soutellinho, port wine merchant (1847-1917).
-There is also a memorial to Joseph Forrester, Baron de Forrester, port wine shipper (1809-61), who was drowned and whose body was never found.
+Notable burials include Charles Birdwood, Vice-Consul, Oporto (d 1957), John Delaforce CBE, port wine producer (for Delaforce, acquired by Taylor Fladgate in 2001) and historian of the Porto British community, and Alfred Wilby Tait, Baron de Soutellinho, port wine merchant.
+There is also a memorial to Joseph Forrester, Baron de Forrester, port wine shipper (1809-61), who drowned and whose body was never found.
+Susanna Roope Dockery (1856-1927), watercolour painter, is buried there.